Sam-Rowe/justaddapicnic.com/_posts/2023-01-23-feb_half_term.markdown

         <p>Booking is essential, use the following <a href="https://www.kentwildlifetrust.org.uk/events/2023-02-15-family-workshop-garden-birds-winter">LINK.</a></p>
     </ul>
     <ul><h5>Make It!
 Crafts</h5>
-        <p>Maidstone Museum, ME14 1LH. <b>3 sessionss a day; 10:30, 12, 1:30 pm</b>.
-Make a musical drum in Wednesday's session. £3 per child, sessions should take between 30 - 5 minutes to complete.
+        <p>Maidstone Museum, ME14 1LH. <b>3 sessions a day; 10:30, 12, 1:30 pm</b>.
+Make a musical drum in Wednesday's session. £3 per child, sessions should take between 30 - 50 minutes to complete.
 An adult must remain with the young people whilst doing the activity.
 Ideal for ages 4 - 11 years.</p>
         <p><a href="https://museum.maidstone.gov.uk/whats-on/events/february-half-term-make-it-craft/"> Click here</a> for more information and booking.</p>
         <img src="">
     </ul>